I’ll Be Kinder and Gentler — to Myself

 I’d spent a lifetime behind a screen of witty self-deprecation.
 I made people laugh.
 It was a part of my personality — the quips popped from my mouth in a narrative I couldn’t control.
 But, at 45, freshly divorced and struggling, I found myself in a therapist’s office.
 In our third session, she asked, “Why do you treat yourself so unkindly?”

-Ultimately, she diagnosed me with attention deficit disorder (ADHD or ADD), and the pieces came together.
+Ultimately, she diagnosed me with ADHD, and the pieces came together.
 I’d always been a jokester, blurting out zingers to explain my “inner dummy,” to name it before anyone else could.
 I laughed at myself for forgetting things, for taking the same college math class six times before finally, barely, scoring high enough to get the credit.
 I quipped about the mistakes I made, even in the classes I was good at.

 As I married, had kids, and began working, the smoke screen of slapstick stayed intact.
 Behind it, I struggled with anxiety and extreme sadness, with angry outbursts and a bleak sense of failure.
 I blamed myself for not being good enough.
 I saw the jokes I told about myself as painful truth.